rhiju/ToyFold-1D-directed/README.md

 analyze_sequence('abXXXcdbaXdc');
 ```

 * For more examples of using scripts, you can check out the unit tests.
-In MATLAB, go into `scripts` and type `runtests`.
+In MATLAB, go into `scripts/unittests` and type `runtests`.

 ## Notes
 * The Toyfold model is developed through Notes available in a Google Team Drive -- contact rhiju for notes.